The World’s Top LNG Companies18 May, 20235:30

 As well as producing LNG, Qatargas exports helium, natural gas, condensate, and related products.

 Cheniere Energy is currently the largest LNG producer in the United States.
 The company operates two LNG facilities along the U.S. Gulf Coast, Sabine Pass and Corpus Christi.
-As of 2020, Cheniere Energy is the second-largest LNG operator and fourth-biggest LNG supplier in the world.
+As of 2022, Cheniere Energy is the second-largest LNG operator by storage capacity.
 Not only does Cheniere produce LNG, but it also exports it across five different continents.

 Cheniere’s Sabine Pass LNG facility, located in Southwest Louisiana, started export operations in 2016.
-The facility currently consists of 5 fully operational liquefaction units, also called trains.
-A sixth unit is currently under construction and is expected to be completed by early 2022.
-Once construction is finished, the total LNG production capacity of Sabina Pass is predicted to reach about 30mtpa.
+The facility currently consists of 6 fully operational liquefaction units, also called trains.
+The site covers over 1000 acres in total and has a predicted LNG production capacity of around 30mtpa.

 Corpus Christi, Cheniere’s second LNG facility, is in South Texas.
 It was the first greenfield LNG export facility in the U.S. lower 48.
 It began operations in 2018 and has 3 liquefaction units, adding up to a total production capacity of 15mtpa.

-ExxonMobil has been working within LNG for more than four decades and is currently involved in the production of 74mtpa of LNG.
+ExxonMobil has been working within LNG for more than four decades and is currently involved in the production 23mtpa of LNG globally and with suppliers, delivers to 30 countries.
 One of its largest operated LNG facilities is in Papua New Guinea.
-The PNG LNG project started exporting liquified natural gas in 2014 and recently reached a production capacity of 8.3 million tonnes per year, a 20% increase over the facility’s original capacity.
+The PNG LNG project started exporting liquified natural gas in 2014 and recently reached a production capacity of 8.3mtpa, a 20% increase over the facility’s original capacity.

 Since it started operations PNG LNG has produced over 19 million tonnes of LNG and loaded 262 cargoes, delivering LNG to clients across Asia.